GaiaNet-AI/docs/docs/user-guide/api-reference.md

 ### Get the model

-The `models` endpoint will provide the running chat model with the node.
+The `models` endpoint provides the chat and embedding models available on the node.

 **Request:**